Datawheel/canon/packages/cms/README.md

 ## Automatic Translations

-If your CMS is configured with more than one language, you can use the Google Translate API to automatically fill in the target language.
+If your CMS is configured with more than one language (using `CANON_LANGUAGES` and `CANON_LANGUAGE_DEFAULT`), you can use the Google Translate API to automatically fill in the target language.
+For security reasons, the CMS must make use of `CANON_LOGINS` and be accessed by a logged-in user in order for translations to be enabled.

 ### Enabling Translation API